raspberrypilearning/rock-band/en/step_6.md

 --- task ---

-Add another sprite to your stage - a singer.
+Add a singer sprite to your Stage.

 ![screenshot](images/band-singer-mic.png)